daviddcs/nttr/Docs/howto.md

 #### ATO

-The ATO in NSST is a selection of taskings available for you to "play" but also contains information about supporting assets.
+The ATO in NTTR is a selection of taskings available for you to "play" but also contains information about supporting assets.

 #### ATO Index